 While it’s important to encourage our kids to explore and discover new things, we want to be careful to keep them safe when it comes to medication.

 Here are a few tips to show you how:

 Consider places where kids get into medicine.
-Kids get into medication in all sorts of places, like in purses and nightstands.
-(In 67% of cases, the medicine was within reach of a child, such as in a purse, left on a counter or dresser or found on the ground.)
+This covers all sorts of places, like purses and nightstands.
+(In 67 percent of cases, medicine is within reach of a child, such as in a purse, left on a counter or dresser or even on the ground.)

 Consider products you might not think about as medicines.
-Most parents know to store medicine up and away - or at least the products they consider to be medicine.
-But they don't always think about products such as diaper rash remedies or eye drops, which may not seem like medicine but can cause harm.
+Most parents know to store medicine up and away, or at least the products considered to be medicine.
+But they don't always think about items such as diaper-rash remedies or eye drops, which can cause harm.

-Use the dosing device that comes with the medicine.
+Use the dosing device that accompanies the medicine.
 Proper dosing is important, particularly for young children.
-Use the dosing device that comes with the medicine.
-Kitchen spoons aren't all the same, and a teaspoon and tablespoon used for cooking won't measure the same amount as the dosing device.Put the toll-free number for the Poison Control Center (1-800-222-1222) into your home and cell phone.
+Use the device that comes with the medicine.
+Kitchen spoons aren't all the same, and teaspoons and tablespoons for cooking aren't the same measurements as dosing devices.
+Program the toll-free number for Florida's Poison Control Centers, 1-800-222-1222, into your home and cell phone.
 You should also post it near your phone or on your refrigerator for the babysitter.
-Hopefully you'll never need it, but it's nice to have just in case.
+Hopefully you'll never need it, but it's good to have just in case.